Texas Workers’ Compensation Laws – All You Need to Know

 The workers’ compensation laws in each state aim to provide financial security to workers injured on the job.
-Unlike most other states, Texas does not require employers to carry workers’ compensation insurance.
+Unlike most other states, Texas Workers’ Compensation Laws do not require employers to carry workers’ compensation insurance.
 While this may seem to present problems to injured workers, any employer that decides not to purchase this insurance coverage can face problems as well if an employee suffers any type of injury at work.

 Workers’ compensation aims to benefit both workers and their employers.
 When it comes to the benefits of workers, they have a streamlined recovery process readily available to them after sustaining an injury at work.
 For employers, workers’ compensation insurance typically prevents them from facing civil liability for injured workers’ damages.
 If an employer does not have workers’ compensation insurance, their employee could not file a workers’ compensation claim in response to a workplace injury, but they could file a personal injury suit against their employer instead.